robocomp/robocomp/tools/robocompdsl/README.md

 If the CDSL file have the `statemachine "filename.smdsl"` option in it and point to a valid smdsl the robocompdsl tool will create the defined states and transitions defined on this smdsl file.

+> Note: Most of the implementation of the State Machine behaviour was a contribution from [@ibarbech](https://github.com/ibarbech) during his participation on [GSoC 2016](https://robocomp.github.io/web/gsoc/2016/index).